 SIS Offers New Fully Online Undergraduate Course - Introduction to Informatics

-- Describe the fundamental components of information technologies and its social-historical development.
+- Discuss the role of information and technologies across society and organizations.